rgaiacs/numfocus-2017-grant/body.md

 but we will invite new instructors who attended the Instructor Training event to teach one module or be helpers.

-## Softare Carpentry and Data Carpentry Workshops
+## Software Carpentry and Data Carpentry Workshops

-The Data Carpentry Lesson for Oceanograph will be tested by Melissa Mendonça and Juliana Leonel in Florianópolis.
+The Data Carpentry Lesson for Oceanography will be tested by Melissa Mendonça and Juliana Leonel in Florianópolis.
 We are looking for partners in other Brazilian cities interested to host a Software Carpentry or Data Carpentry workshop